basho/basho_docs/source/languages/en/riak/ops/building/installing/debian-ubuntu.md

 ## Installing From Package

-If you wish to install the deb packages by hand follow these instructions.
+If you wish to install the deb packages by hand, follow these instructions.

 ### Installing on Non-LTS Ubuntu Releases